Your Ireland Vasectomy Clinic – Gentle ProceduresMarwan Nasr2019-11-29T10:57:03-05:00

 Please contact us anytime with questions or to book an appointment in the coming days or weeks.

-Doctor McMahon is an experienced physician with advanced training in multiple clinical procedures.
-He is the largest provider of non-scalpel vasectomies in the Mid-West and is an active member of the Primary Care Surgical Association and the Association of Surgeons in Primary Care (UK).
-He has obtained postgraduate diplomas in Dermatology, Practice Management and Obstetrics/Gynaecology.
+Our doctors are experienced with advanced training in multiple clinical procedures.
+Our centre is the largest provider of non-scalpel vasectomies in the Mid-West.
+Our doctors have obtained postgraduate diplomas in Dermatology, Practice Management and Obstetrics/Gynaecology.

-No-scalpel no-needle vasectomy is the focus of Dr. McMahon’s practice, and he believes that this simple procedure can be performed safely, effectively, and efficiently in a comfortable setting.
+No-scalpel no-needle vasectomy is the focus of our practice, and we believe that this simple procedure can be performed safely, effectively, and efficiently in a comfortable setting.
 Our clinic operates with the goal of reducing vasectomy wait times in Dublin and Ireland, and making the whole experience as pleasant as possible.

-Dr. McMahon underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
+Dr. McMahon and Dr. Kerin both underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
 We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on over 60,000 patients in our affiliated clinics, as well as on millions of men worldwide.

-Dr. McMahon performs vasectomies at Gentle Procedures vasectomy clinic location in Limerick.
-He does not use local hospitals because that could mean a long wait for you to have the procedure.
-By setting up his own modern vasectomy centre, Dr. McMahon has created a convenient situation for patients – you can be seen for your consultation and surgery soon after calling the clinic or booking online.
+Our doctors perform vasectomies at Gentle Procedures vasectomy clinic location in Limerick.
+Our doctors do not use local hospitals because that could mean a long wait for you to have the procedure.
+By setting up his own modern vasectomy centre, our team has created a convenient situation for patients – you can be seen for your consultation and surgery soon after calling the clinic or booking online.

 No-Scalpel Vasectomy Trends in Ireland